})

 What measures can be taken to prevent accidents caused by moving machinery?

 Implementing clear signage and physical barriers is crucial for protecting workers from accidents caused by moving machinery.
+These measures create visible boundaries and warnings that prevent personnel from entering dangerous zones.

 How can slips, trips, and falls be mitigated on construction sites?